cbdevnet/midimonster/backends/midi.md

 additionally each have a pressure control, 128 CC's (numbered likewise), a channel pressure control (also called 'channel aftertouch') and a pitch control which may all be mapped to individual MIDIMonster channels.

-Every channel also provides `rpn` and `nrpn` controls, which are implemented on top of the MIDI protocol, using the CC controls 101/100/99/98/38/6.
+Every MIDI channel also provides `rpn` and `nrpn` controls, which are implemented on top of the MIDI protocol, using the CC controls 101/100/99/98/38/6.
 Both control types have 14-bit IDs and 14-bit values.

 Example mappings: